yk-liu/yk-liu.github.io/dataset/scene.md

 For now the data are available only to competition participants of [Lifelong SLAM Challenge]({{site.url}}{{site.baseurl}}/competition/SLAM.html) with IROS 2019.

+More description of the datasets can be found in [this paper]((https://arxiv.org/abs/1911.05603)):

+X Shi, D Li et al. "Are We Ready for Service Robots?
+The OpenLORIS-Scene Datasets for Lifelong SLAM." arXiv preprint arXiv:1911.05603 (2019).

 ## Robot and Sensors

 The data is collected by a wheeled robot moving at human walking speed or